Who built the track?

-If you would like to purchase an image they’ve taken, please contact them via their websites or contact us and we will put you in touch.
+If you would like to purchase an image, please contact Randy via his websites.

 Am I allowed to take photos and video at Boulder Valley Velodrome?

 Absolutely.
-Please capture and share your experience at the track, whether you are riding or spectating.
+Please capture and share your experiences at the track, whether you are riding or spectating.

 If you plan to photograph or get video footage away from the spectating area and close to the action, please introduce yourself and let us know your plans so we are aware of your presence.
 For your safety and the safety of our riders, be aware of what is happening around you.